Money and marriage can often introduce a series of disagreements, secrets, and conflicts.

 Money problems in marriage don’t need to have a lingering, looming presence in a couple’s life.

 By seeking financial planning for couples, and uprooting the causes that contribute to financial issues in marriage, a couple can keep financial dishonesty in marriage at bay, and maintain the equilibrium of finances in marriage.

-The following tips can help you fight and wade through the financial stress in a marriage, solidly and successfully.
+The following tips on marriage and money can help you fight and wade through the financial stress in marriage, solidly and successfully.